digitalrebar/provision/doc/ux/portal/systemux.rst

 **System Diagnostics**
 This section contains information the system itself including:

-* Version tip - Buid # of the Digital Rebar Provision being operated by the RackN Portal
+* Version tip - Build # of the Digital Rebar Provision being operated by the RackN Portal
 * Feature Flags - ** WHAT IS THIS **
 * Endpoint MAC Address and API Port - Machine information on the DRP Endpoint the RackN Portal is connected to
-* OS and Architecture - The Operating Sytsem and Processor of the Endpoint machine
+* OS and Architecture - The Operating System and Processor of the Endpoint machine

 The top of the page offers the following services via a single button for each action: